axelpale/georap/README.md

 - Server API tests powered by **mocha**.
 Run separately by `$ npm run test:api`.
 - Client-side UI tests powered by **casperjs**.
 Run separately by `$ npm run test:client`.

+## Migration

+During development, the database schema can and will evolve.
+For each schema evolution step, the major package version is increased.
+To update old schemas, we implement programmatic migration steps for each version increment and a script to execute them.

+You can run the migration by:

+    $ npm run migrate

+Under the hood, the migration script:

+- figures out the current database schema version
+- figures out the required database schema version
+- deduces required migration steps, specified under `migration/versions/`
+- updates the database by executing the steps.

 ## Production

 Here are some notes and tips for putting a TresDB instance into production.